 Tourist scams are common, and your price could go way up if you are not careful.
-You need a license to rent a motorbike in Thailand, but this is not always enforced in tourist areas.
+A license is needed when renting a motorbike in Thailand, but this is not always enforced in tourist areas.
 I must also emphasize that experience riding a motorbike is essential, no matter how easy it looks.
 Thailand has an astonishing road death rate, and motorbike accidents are the number one cause of tourist deaths in Thailand.

 Rightly or wrongly, Thailand is known for scams involving tourists renting motorbikes.
-These are logically concentrated in the tourist areas, and they take advantage of foreigners’ excitement to get out and ride.
+These are logically concentrated in the tourist areas and take advantage of foreigners’ excitement to get out and ride.
 Here are the top five ways scammers can get you if you are not careful.

 Many rental places want you to leave your passport with them as “security” for the rental.
-This is illegal and you don’t have to give it to them.
+This is illegal; you don’t have to give it to them.
 Let them make a copy instead, and watch them when they do.
-You are required by Thai law to have your passport with you at all times!
+You are required by Thai law to always have your passport with you!
 If you leave it with the rental place, you might get stopped by the police and get in more trouble.
 The other thing that can happen is you can get set up to have your passport held for ransom.
-All of a sudden, mysterious damages can pop up and they won’t give it back until you pay!
+All of a sudden, mysterious damages can pop up, and they won’t give it back until you pay!

-This is by far the most common, and you might think it is easy to prevent by taking some pictures.
-That does help, but it is not something to be so sure of.
-Many times, a sticker is somehow peeled, or scratches on the bottom are discovered that you didn’t have in the pictures.
+So far, this is the most common, and you might think it is easy to prevent it by taking some pictures.
+That does help, but it is not something to be sure of.
+Often, a sticker is somehow peeled, or scratches on the bottom are discovered that you didn’t have in the pictures.
 This gets worse if only the renter took the pictures with their phone instead of you using yours too.
 If the renter keeps insisting on this scam, you will have to take things to the authorities.
 Just the threat of that will often diffuse the situation.

-There are two things that can happen in cases where somebody has really made you out to be a target.
+Two things can happen in cases where somebody has made you out to be a target.
 These things are a bit extreme but are reported because they happen.
 One is that you get set up to have your rental bike stolen by somebody with a second key.
 This is the opening for the scammers to jack up the charges.
 They will want you to replace the bike - with a new one!